jans108/jans108/README.md

 ## Current Focus

-🎯 Actively working on enhancing my skills in C# and exploring the vast possibilities offered by the .NET framework.
+🎯 Actively working on enhancing my skills in C# and exploring the vast possibilities offered by the .NET and ASP.NET frameworks.

 ⚙️ Interested in contributing to meaningful projects that align with my interests and goals.